 There is still no cure for MS, but great advances are being made for future drug therapies every day.
-Current medications can reduce the number of relapses and delay MS progression to a degree, and advancement in research leading to a cure is promising.
+Current medications can reduce the number of relapses and delay MS progression, and advancement in research that can lead to a cure is promising.

 What About Alternative Therapies?

 The American Academy of Neurology has released a guideline on the use of complementary and alternative medicine (CAM) in MS which provides evidence-based recommendations.
 If you are interested in CAM, be sure to discuss these options with your doctor to weigh the available evidence.

 Is There a MS Community to Join?

-MS is not considered a fatal disease, and most people with MS live a normal life expectancy, so communication about your MS is important.
+Multiple Sclerosis (MS) is not considered a fatal disease, and most people with MS live a normal life expectancy.
 Networking with other people who share your same concerns, questions, and daily challenges is important for any chronic disorder.
 Having support of not only a healthcare team, but also a team of friends, family and loved-ones is paramount to your progress.
 Your caregiver may face challenges and stresses, too.

-Drugs.com has a comprehensive MS support group where you can ask questions, find support, and keep up with the most recent news.
-Ask your doctor to be frank with you about living with MS, and what you can expect.
+Drugs.com has a comprehensive MS support group where you can ask questions, find support, and keep up with the most recent research and news.
+Ask your doctor to be frank with you about living with MS, and what you can expect going forward.

 What other MS resources are available?

-You might also access additional Drugs.com slideshow information on MS, too:
+You can also review additional Drugs.com slideshow information on MS:

 Finished: Multiple Sclerosis: Top Questions to Ask Your Doctor